 Methods Of Dehydrating Habanero Peppers

 There are two major techniques for drying fresh produce.
-If you have a dehydrator, great, but if you don’t, you can still get the job done.
+If you have a dehydrator, great!
+But if you don’t, you can still get the job done.

-Using a Dehydrator:
+Using a dehydrator:

 Placing them in an oven on low temperature will remove moisture, too, but will usually cook the peppers slightly.
 This will turn the outside a darker color and take away some of the original flavor.

 What you need is a proper food dehydrator that will dry the peppers in an even manner without cooking.
-This is accomplished by setting a very low temperature and providing good air circulation.
+This is accomplished by setting a very low temperature and providing constant air circulation.
 Skip to this method.

 Without a dehydrator: